 Cover the curtido with the cabbage leaves, which will help keep the slaw submerged.
 Press it down then weigh it down so the Curtido stays submerged.
 You can use a fermentation weight if you like.

-Or an easy way to make a weight, is to fill a small zip lock bag with water.
+Or an easy way to make a weight is to fill a small zip lock bag with water.
 Seal the bag and place it over the whole cabbage leaves.

-Loosely cover the jar, place it in a bowl if you like to catch any juices and set on the counter 3-5 days.
+Loosely cover the jar, place it in a bowl if you like to catch any juices and set it on the counter 3-5 days.
 The warmer the weather, the faster the fermentation process with happen.

 Check the curtido each day to maintain that slaw is still submerged, pressing down if need be, using a muddler or end of a wood spoon.
 After about 3 days you will begin to see bubbles, a sign that the bacteria is alive and working its magic.
-Once you see the bubble activity, feel free to store it in the fridge.

 We have been using this on everything from tacos, to enchiladas, to black bean burgers!
 So flavorful and refreshing and adds the best texture!